Opioid Use: Study Finds Drop In Prescriptions

 The opioid epidemic is a serious, growing crisis that continues to threaten global health.

 In fact, according to data from the Centers for Disease Control and Prevention (CDC), over 45 000 Americans died of opioid overdoses in 2017 (1).
 In addition, prescription opioids often become gateway drugs, leading individuals to heavier drugs such as heroin and morphine.

 So how do we curb this growing epidemic?
-It’s been revealed that one contributing factor is the increasing number of prescriptions that doctors write out for pain use.
+The increasing number of prescriptions that doctors write out for pain use can be linked to the opioid epidemic.
 In fact, these prescriptions have increased five times since 1999 (2).

 In an effort to address the rising number of prescriptions, the CDC revised its guidelines and advised doctors that they should not look at opioids as the first drug of choice in terms of pain management.
 They also recommended that first-time prescriptions start with a three-day supply and at the lowest dose.

 Alas, a recent study has revealed that efforts by the CDC to address the opioid crisis seem to be working.

 Researchers from Harvard Medical School set out to track the rate of opioid prescriptions.

 For the study, the researchers analyzed insurance claims from BCBS Axis – which happens to be the largest collection of commercial insurance claims, medical-professional, and cost-of-care information.
 The researchers then identified nearly 64 million patients who had no previous opioid prescription.
 They then estimated the monthly incidence of who was receiving an opioid prescription for the first time, who was receiving a long-duration or high-dose prescription, and who had been prescribed opioids for the past six months.
 As the CDC revised its opioid guidelines in 2016, the team focused on the time period between 2012 and 2017.